edbradley/project-dj-edb-webapp/README.md

 * **Back-end:** A REST API and Database to manage and exchange data with Frontend Clients, along with an Authentication Mechanism to secure data access.

-* **Front-end:** Browser-based Clients that communicate with the Backend to access and manage Mixes.
-The Application has separate Clients for playing Mixes and administering the Mix Information stored in the Backend.
+* **Front-end:** Browser-based Clients that communicate with the Back-end to access and manage Mixes.
+The Application has separate Clients for playing Mixes and administering the Mix Information stored in the Back-end.

 The **Back-end** is built out and tested first.
 Next, the **Front-end** is designed and deployed (first, the private Admin site and finally, the public Mix Audio site).